-(i) are not solicited, received, directed, transferred, or spent by or in the name of any person described in subsection (a) or (e); and
+(i) are not solicited, received, directed, transferred, or spent by or in the name of any person described in subsection (a) or (e); and tions, and reporting requirements of this Act.

 (ii) are not solicited, received, or directed through fundraising activities conducted jointly by 2 or more State, local, or district committees of any political party or their agents, or by a State, local, or district committee of a political party on behalf of the State, local, or district committee of a political party or its agent in one or more other States.